net-lisias-kspu/ContractConfigurator/Parameters.md

         // The name of the biome to reach. biome = Shores

+        // (Optional) Target body.
+Note that this is not defaulted
-        // Defaulted from the contract
+        // from the contract.
         targetBody = Duna

         // The situation.
 Valid values from Vessel.Situations: